Gibihakkasy/kms-pilot-project/requirements/masterplan.md

   - Use RecursiveCharacterTextSplitter for chunking
   - Attach metadata to each chunk

+9. Refactor Embedding and Vector Store
+  - Use HuggingFaceEmbeddings or OpenAIEmbeddings
+  - Vectorize chunks and store with FAISS
+  - Persist to and load from embeddings/faiss_index/
+  - Use normalized vectors (important for BGE)

 ### Success Criteria

 - Documents can be uploaded or placed in a folder